meatloaf85/copy-me-game/README.md

     I implemented a visual 'try' counter to track when the game should end.
 I would have liked to further expand on this by adding an audio cue        when pressing the wrong button on top of the visual counter changing.

     With the addition of adding difficulty modes, some of my code repeats itself in several areas.
-I would like to be able to optimize my code for additional modes   in such a way that the code could be more modular and work for any input.
+I would like to optimize my code for additional modes   in such a way that the code could be more modular and work for any input.

  ## Testing easy and normal difficulty modes with lose scenarios.